 For instance, not everyone wants to go through the onerous process of applying for and accepting a life insurance policy.
 What those people need is something such as a mortgage protection policy, which helps you to pay off your house should you pass away.

 Life insurance can also be challenging to underwrite so it is important to work with agents that can get you the right policy for health issues.
-Trying to buy life insurance with heart conditions or even after suffering a heart attack is hard, but by no means impossible.
+Trying to buy life insurance with heart conditions or even after suffering a heart attack is hard, but not impossible.

 By contacting our agency, you are also getting the wisdom of our life insurance experts.

 Having life insurance can be just as important as having disability insurance.
-Please make sure that you have proper income protection insurance for all potential health outcomes, whether you live or you die.
+Please make sure you have proper income protection insurance for all potential health outcomes, whether you live or you die.